robert-s-lee/lit_label_studio/README.md

 ## To run lit_label_studio

-First, install lit_label_studio (warning: this app has not been officially approved on the lightning gallery):
+First, install lit_label_studio (warning: this app has not been officially approved on the lightning gallery).
+This also uses Label Studio fork with x-frame-options support required for iFrame.

 - Option git clone
 ```bash